 These days, intermissions are far less common, but that hasn't stopped them from popping up in all sorts of media, including a few where they don't even seem to make sense, such as webcomics.
 Films are still the most common source outside of live theatre though, especially Epic Movies.
 Bonus points if the intermission is included in the home video version.
 Some cinemas (especially smaller ones) will also insert intermissions into the films being shown even when there was no original split.

-, intermissions are still standard practice.
+In Theatre, intermissions are still standard practice.
 They provide a break to let the stage crew change the set around.
 Also, theatrical productions tend to be relatively long, and also tend to frown heavily on people leaving and returning during the performance, so intermissions are much more of a biological necessity.
-There also an economic one as theatres can make some sales at the bar and/or snack food stands, only they have to be consumed outside of the auditorium.
+(And actors need bathroom breaks, too.)
+There also an economic benefit, as theatres can make some sales at the bar and/or snack food stands (but the food and drinks have to be consumed outside of the auditorium).
 In other media, standards tend to be more lax.
 As almost all theatre productions involve intermissions, don't list one of them here unless it's particularly noteworthy.